*This post may contain affiliate links. Please see my disclosure for more details!*

 You can see from the slices of the cake that its super chocolatey, and I love that.
 I use the malt powder in the cake as well to get a hint of the flavour, but you can easily leave it out if you want.
 I know that Victoria sponge style cakes have 400g of dry ingredients (flour and/or cocoa powder), and technically this one does… apart from the Malt Powder.
 Adding this in after this makes the cake mix denser, but it makes it more madeira like.

-If you bake the cakes the day before you decorate, its best to store them at ROOM TEMPERATURE (definitely not the fridge) and they will be super moist and fudgey the next day.
-Or, even if you decorate on the day of baking, it’ll be lovellyyyyy.
+If you bake the cakes the day before you decorate, its best to store them at room temperature (definitely not the fridge) and they will be super moist and fudgey the next day.
+Or, even if you decorate on the day of baking, it’ll be lovely.
 I love any type of chocolate cake to be honest, but when the sponge is deliciously chocolatey, then slathered with buttercream frosting, Malteser spread and then even more delicious you can’t beat it.
 HEAVENLY.

 Malteser Drip Cake!

-A three layer malt chocolate cake with malt buttercream frosting, Malteser spread, and a chocolate drip with oodles of Maltesers!
-Delicious Malteser drip cake!
+A three layer malt chocolate cake with malt buttercream frosting, a chocolate drip and lots of Maltesers!

 Print Pin Rate